ventureoo/nvidia-tweaks/README.md

 ```

 For example on a laptop with a 3050 Mobile this allows you to raise dynamically
-(i.e. depending on system load) raise the TDP limit from 35W to 40W, without
+(i.e. depending on system load) the TDP limit from 35W to 40W, without
 significant temperature changes.

 Note that Dynamic Boost technology only works when the laptop is running on AC